StarStruck season 1: Selection process

-In the first year of the reality-talent search, Out of hundreds who auditioned nationwide, only the Top 100 was chosen for the first cut.
+In the first year of the reality-talent search, out of hundreds who auditioned nationwide, only the Top 100 was chosen for the first cut.
 From the Top 100, it was trimmed down to the Top 60, then from the Top 60 to the Top 30, and from the Top 30 to the final fourteen finalists.

 The Final 14 underwent various workshops and training in order to develop their personalities, talents, and charisma.
 But, the twist is that every week, one or two hopefuls from the final fourteen may have to say goodbye until only four remain.
 Those who were eliminated were dubbed as StarStruck Avengers.

-The Final 4 will vie for the coveted the Ultimate Survivors titles, the Ultimate Male Survivor and the Ultimate Female Survivor, both of them will received P1,000,000 pesos each plus and an exclusive management contract from GMA Network.
+The Final 4 vied for the coveted Ultimate Survivors titles, the Ultimate Male Survivor and the Ultimate Female Survivor.
+Both of them received P1,000,000 pesos each plus an exclusive management contract from GMA Network.

-The Runners-up, both of them will received P100,000 pesos each plus and an exclusive management contract from the network.
+The Runners-up both received P100,000 pesos each plus an exclusive management contract from the network.
 The StarStruck Avengers (the losing contestants) also received an exclusive contract from the network.